Study of the behaviour of Nesterov Accelerated Gradient in a non convex setting: the strongly quasar convex case: Acceleration with curvature assumption for strongly quasar convex functions

 Typical example of such functions are the composite functions with a $\ell_1$ penalisation term: $F=f+\lVert x \rVert_1$.
 The idea is then to replace the gradient in Algorithm 1 by the composite gradient mapping:

 which is a generalization of the gradient (we recover it when $g \equiv 0$).
 It leads us to Algorithm 2.

 Extending Theorem \ref{theorem 1} to the non-differentiable case introduces an additional technicality since a minimizer/quasar point of $f$ is generally not a minimizer of the composite function $F$.
 In other words, if $f$ is strongly quasar convex with respect to its minimizer $x^\ast_f$, there is clearly no guarantee that this assumption holds at a minimizer $x^\ast_F$ of $F$.
-Therefore, we propose an extension of strong quasar convexity with respect to another point than a minimizer as suggested in \cite[Appendix D.2]{hinder2023nearoptimal}: \begin{definition} Let $f:\R^d\rightarrow \R$ and $\hat x\in \R^d$.
+To enforce the latter property, we propose an extension of strong quasar convexity with respect to another point than a minimizer as suggested in \cite[Appendix D.2]{hinder2023nearoptimal}: \begin{definition} Let $f:\R^d\rightarrow \R$ and $\hat x\in \R^d$.
 The function $f$ is said $(1,\mu)$-strongly quasar convex with respect to $\hat{x}$ if:

 or equivalently, when $f$ is additionally assumed to be differentiable: \end{definition} The equivalence is showed in \cite[Lemma 11]{hinder2023nearoptimal}, whose proof works for $\hat{x}$ not being a minimizer, if we consider $(\gamma,\mu)$ strong convexity with $\gamma = 1$. \paragraph{The $\gamma < 1$ case} Taking $\gamma < 1$ does not cope well with quasar convexity with respect to an arbitrary point.
 Assume that for some $f \in C^1$, $\mu >0$ and $\gamma \in (0,1]$ the following holds: with $\hat{x}$ such that $\nabla f(\hat{x}) \neq 0$.
 Set $x_h = \hat{x} - h \nabla f(\hat{x})$, $h >0$.
 Using a order $1$ Taylor-Young development: